Get PreApproved for Home Loan 2026 Tips & Tricks

 Pre-approval letter shows sellers you're serious – get yours early!

-that you want to live in start budgeting as a good baseline your mortgage payment should be anywhere between 30 to 35 percent of your gross income now when i refer to mortgage payment here that's just your principal and interest payment the reason why is i know a bunch of you are living in different cities different states might be looking at different properties 30 to 35 for just the mortgage principal and interest payment is gonna be a good baseline for you to figure out how much you can realistically afford because once you start adding on those property taxes and insurance on top of that the payment gets a little bit more expensive keep in mind also your finances might be different 30 to 35 percent of someone's gross income who's making five thousand dollars a month is way different than someone who's making fifty thousand dollars a month so keep that in mind now another note on income that i get asked all the time is you need two years of job history but that doesn't necessarily mean that you need
+As a good baseline your mortgage payment should be anywhere between 30 to 35 percent of your gross income.
+When I refer to mortgage payment here that's just your principal and interest payment.
+The reason why is I know a bunch of you are living in different cities, different states, might be looking at different properties — 30 to 35 for just the mortgage principal and interest payment is gonna be a good baseline for you to figure out how much you can realistically afford, because once you start adding on those property taxes and insurance on top of that the payment gets a little bit more expensive.
+Keep in mind also your finances might be different — 30 to 35 percent of someone's gross income who's making five thousand dollars a month is way different than someone who's making fifty thousand dollars a month.
+So keep that in mind.

-to be at the same job for two years as long as you're more or less in the exact same field for the last two years or you've shown career growth over the last two years you're more than fine to be jumping between jobs in fact this is actually a good thing especially if you're showing that your income is increasing as you move from company to company while still staying in the same field same rule applies if you're a business owner we're gonna need at least two years of tax returns and your tax returns are showing that your income is increasing year over year this is definitely going to help you qualify for a loan as well now a trickier thing here is if you're trying to use your overtime bonus income or commissions to qualify you have to average this over 24 month period this means if you've only just recently started receiving commissions or bonuses you might not be able to use as much of that income to help you qualify lastly a job isn't the only kind of effective income that you can have as
+Another note on income that I get asked all the time is you need two years of job history, but that doesn't necessarily mean that you need to be at the same job for two years.
+As long as you're more or less in the exact same field for the last two years or you've shown career growth over the last two years you're more than fine to be jumping between jobs.
+In fact this is actually a good thing, especially if you're showing that your income is increasing as you move from company to company while still staying in the same field.
+Same rule applies if you're a business owner — we're gonna need at least two years of tax returns and your tax returns are showing that your income is increasing year over year.
+This is definitely going to help you qualify for a loan as well.

 Credit Scores Needed for Mortgage Approval – FICO Ranges